ritza-co/CodeCapsules/serverlessFirstSteps/Functionality-to-your-web-application/website_functionality_CodeCapsules_tut.md

 3. At the top right, press "Create mailing list"

-4. Enter in whatever you'd like for the address prefix, name, and description - leave everything else default.
+4. Enter in whatever you'd like for the address prefix, name, and description – leave everything else default.

 5. Click "Add mailing list"

-We'll use this mailing list shortly - keep this page open for now.
+Navigate to the mailing list we just created.
+You'll see something called an _Alias address_ – Mailgun provides every new mailing list with an alias address.
+When you send an email to your alias address, Mailgun sends a copy of the email to everyone who is subscribed to your mailing list.
+Jot down your alias address, we'll use it soon.

+Next, you'll need to retrieve the [API key](https://cloud.google.com/endpoints/docs/openapi/when-why-api-key) for your Mailgun account.
+We'll use this API key in our web application to validate your Mailgun account when people subscribe to your mailing list.

+Find the API key by clicking on your account at the top right of the screen.
+Click "API keys", and note your **private** API key.

-## Implementing the subscribe button
+## Implementing the Subscribe Button

-With the mailing list created, we can create the "Subscribe" button functionality.
+With the mailing list created, we can create implement the subscribe button.

 Re-open the `index.html` file.
 At the bottom of the file, find the line: